harrywang/iching-book/docs/index.md

 Misfortune.
 The head is the beginning.
 If the beginning is not right, there is no hope of a right ending.
 If we have missed the right moment for union and go on hesitating to give complete and full devotion, we shall regret the error when it is too late.

-index

-9. Hsiao Ch'u / The Taming Power of the Small
+## 9. Hsiao Ch'u / The Taming Power of the Small

 above SUN THE GENTLE, WIND
 below CH'IEN THE CREATIVE, HEAVEN